joe-bof/Java-List-Partioner/ReadMe.txt

 BofaniCS324ListADTApp.java --> application class.
 CS324ListADT.java --> sorting and partioning program.
-BofaniReadMe.txt --> text descriptions of files.
+ReadMe.txt --> text descriptions of files.

 To run call: Enter the desired ArrayList into the sumParts() method.